SEND Information report

 The class teacher, who is responsible for:

-The Special Educational Needs Co-ordinator (SENCo), Mr J. Whitehead, and Deputy SENCo, Mrs E. Jessop, who are responsible for:
+The Special Educational Needs Co-ordinator (SENCo), Mr J. Whitehead, and Assistant SENCo, Mrs E. Jessop, who are responsible for:

 The Inclusion Lead, Mrs A Blakemore, who is responsible for: